-Commands can be initiated using the keypad on the local user interface of the relay (see also Section 7.3 - System Control).
-For this purpose, there are three independent keys located below the graphic display.
-Pressing the CTRL key causes the Control Display to appear in the LCD.
-The other two control keys OPEN and CLOSE then become active, and control of switching devices becomes possible.
-The LCD must be changed back to the default display for other, non-control, operational modes.
+Control ommands can be initiated using the keypad on the local user interface of the relay (see also Section 7.3 - System Control).
+Using the navigation keys ▲, ▼, ◀, ▶, the CONTROL menu can be accessed and the circuit breaker/switchgear to be operated can be selected.
+After entering a password, a new window is displayed in which multiple control actions (close, open, cancel) are available and can be selected using the ▲ and ▼ keys.

-The navigation keys , , , are used to select the desired device in the Control Display.
-The CLOSE key or the OPEN key is then pressed to convey the intended control command.
-After pressing the appropriate key, the selected device in the Control Display begins to blink in the targeted-position, and a message to confirm the control command is given.
-The ENTER key is pressed to confirm.
 Next a security check takes place.
-After the security check is complete, the ENTER key must be pressed again to carry out the control command.
+After the security check is completed, the ENTER key must be pressed again to carry out the command.
 If the ENTER key is not pressed within one minute, the selection is cancelled.
 Cancellation via the ESC key is possible at any time before the control command is issued.